Skip to main content

 Depression is another possible Tysabri side effect.
 During clinical trials, it was reported more frequently in people receiving Tysabri for MS. But it’s important to keep in mind that depression can be common in people with MS, affecting about 1 in 3 people living with the condition.

-If you notice any changes in your mood or thinking, talk to your healthcare provider.
+If you notice any changes in your mood or thinking, talk to your healthcare team.
 There are many treatment options for depression.
 Community resources can also help connect you with others living with MS for support.

 If you or someone you know is thinking about suicide, help is available.
 Call the National Suicide Prevention Lifeline at 988.
 Or just text the word “HOME” to 741741 to reach the Crisis Text Line